|Go to previous page.||

 University computers can also potentially spot cross-student trends in centralized disciplinary records, although the implications of this are still unclear.

 Wikipedia is obviously wonderful.
 It is a global experiment in shared knowledge, and it has been overwhelmingly successful.
 It is a valuable first resource in researching absolutely anything, and the different language versions have different takes on the same subject.
 It is banned in China (and a handful of other totalitarian countries), which is probably one of the worst mistakes a wannabe "modern" country can make.
 I confess that I am both a daily user and a financial supporter of Wikipedia.
+(Wikipedia is financed by donations, large and small.
+To reach their donation page, click here.)

 This does not mean it is perfect.
 Articles can be incomplete, and errors can persist if knowledgeable people do not intervene to correct them.